ysahin1/SmertenkoLab/AutomatedWorkflows&BashScripts/README.md

 Bash Codes for the pipline of differentially expressed gene analysis using FASTQC, trimomamatics, Hisat2 and FeatureCounts

+For downloading process from NCBI, we added S.Bicolor related codes in the pipline.

 =======
 Please send an e-mail for any informal request: yunus.sahin@wsu.edu.